sneakyocean/calculator/README.md

-# a opensource calculator for quick and unfancy solving and mobile uses.
+  A opensource calculator for quick and unfancy solving and mobile uses.